Opening a Spanish Bank Account + First Day Finances

 It can be difficult to get a Spanish bank account as soon as you arrive in Spain, especially because foreign banks aren’t always happy to take American clients.
 America is a unique country in that it requires its citizens to file for taxes every year regardless of your residency.
 Because of this requirement, foreign banks are obligated to work with the IRS and follow additional American regulations.
 This can be a lot of extra work for banks, but every auxiliar so far has been able to get a Spanish bank.
 Further down in the page I will include a list of Spanish banks that will let you open up an account without yet having your residency card.

-What makes Spanish bank accounts different from my American account?
+What makes Spanish bank accounts different from my account?

-To make money transfers, American accounts use a routing number to identify the bank alongside an account number to identify the individual bank account.
+To make money transfers, American accounts use a routing number to identify the bank alongside an account number to identify the individual bank account (Canada uses a similar system with a transit number and institution number).
 Spanish accounts, along with most of the world, use the IBAN system.
 It’s a 2 in 1 sequence of letters and numbers that identifies the bank and the individual bank account.
 Because of this difference, it is a hard requirement to get a Spanish account while in Spain.

 Spanish accounts will start with ES followed by 22 digits.
 The last 10 digits make up your account number.